 Figure 3.3.1-1: Single-Zone School SIF Implementation

+SIF Systems

 A zone is often defined according to physical boundaries; for example, a zone can consist of all the applications that are connected over a private network and managed by one organization, such as a school.
 Security, scalability, and manageability requirements can also influence the decision of how zones are designed and configured.

 Zones are a flexible and powerfully creative tool for meeting the data exchange and reporting needs of users; zones can be as varied as the customers in the education marketplace.
 While a single school zone may meet the needs of a single school, SIF implementations can scale to meet the needs of specific end users through the use of multiple zones, sometimes managed by different ZIS implementations.
 Two examples of many multiple-zone implementation design patterns are included here for illustration.